PostHog/posthog.com/contents/tutorials/mixpanel-to-posthog.md

 topics: ["configuration", "events"]
 ---

-Mixpanel is a product analytics tool, if you’re looking to migrate to PostHog, this is the tutorial for you.
+The need to migrate from a product analytics platform like Mixpanel to a fully-featured platform like PostHog is a common one.
+In this tutorial, we'll walk through how to pull, format, and ingest data from Mixpanel into PostHog.

-You need both a Mixpanel account with data and a PostHog instance.
+To get started, you'll need both a Mixpanel account with data and a PostHog instance.
 We will use [a tool](https://github.com/stablecog/mixpanel-to-posthog), built by the team at [Stablecog](https://stablecog.com/), to migrate the data and users over.

 ## Gathering details

-In Mixpanel, go to the project with the data you want to migrate.
+To start with, log in to Mixpanel and go to the project with the data you want to migrate.

 1. Create a service account.
 Go to "Organization Settings," click the "Service Accounts" tab, click the "Add Service Account" button, enter a name, then click "Create."
 2. Hold on to the **username** and **secret** for now.